+During each phase, we color approximately a fraction of $1/22$ of yet uncolored agents.
+Upon the conclusion of the phase, these agents are moved to a different group, i.e., they do not participate in the partitioning of uncolored agents in the remaining phases.

-In order to limit the activity of colored agents, and in turn duration of each phase, we introduce the concept of \emph{tickets}.
-While the pivot has unlimited number of tickets, any newly colored agent receives a fixed pool of 21 tickets.
-For as long as a colored agent have tickets it targets agents in group $\mathcal{G}_0$.
-If during an interaction such agent manages to color the responder (automatically moved to $G_1$) its pool of tickets remains the same.
-Otherwise, the agent loses one ticket as penalty for transferring the responder from $G_0$ to $\mathcal{G}_1$ in neutral color.
-The (partial) coloring phase concludes when the group $\mathcal{G}_0$ becomes empty.
-The set of relevant rules is given below.
+In order to limit the activity of colored agents and, in turn, the duration of each phase, we introduce the concept of \emph{tickets}.
+While the pivot has an unlimited number of tickets, any newly colored agent receives a fixed pool of 21 tickets.
+For as long as any colored agent has tickets, it targets agents in group $\mathcal{G}_{in}$ trying to color them.
+During such an interaction, a colored agent loses one ticket and moves one agent from $\mathcal{G}_{in}$ to $\mathcal{G}$.
+Once a colored agent loses all its tickets, it starts targeting group $\mathcal{G}$.
+The (partial) coloring phase concludes when the group $\mathcal{G}_{in}$ becomes empty.
+The set of relevant rules is given below. \columnsep{14pt}

 \begin{small}

 \end{small}

 We formulate here a tail bound that works for hypergeometric sequences for the case of small fraction $p$ of black balls.
 We need this more sensitive bound in some of our proofs.